Tua Tagovailoa concussion controversy: Concerns and calls for retirement

 Las Vegas Raiders head coach Antonio Pierce explicitly recommended retirement for Tagovailoa during a press conference.
 Pierce emphasized the importance of long-term health over athletic career longevity, particularly regarding family.
 Pro Football Hall of Fame tight end Tony Gonzalez, speaking as an Amazon Prime analyst, suggested that Tagovailoa seriously consider retirement, framing the decision from a parental perspective.
-Chris Nowinski emphasized that while there was no specific number of concussions that necessitates retirement, multiple concussions can lead to chronic symptoms and mental health disorders caused by CTE and related neurological disorders.
+Nowinski emphasized that while there was no specific number of concussions that necessitated retirement, multiple concussions can lead to chronic symptoms and mental health disorders caused by CTE and related neurological disorders.

 Former Denver Broncos tight end Shannon Sharpe expressed concern about the escalating severity of Tagovailoa's concussions with regards to considerations on when and if he should return to play.
 Chris Borland, who famously retired after one NFL season due to neurological health concerns, highlighted the unique pressures facing franchise quarterbacks in making decisions on whether to return to play or to retire for the sake of long-term health.

 NFL contract tracker Spotrac noted that voluntary retirement would result in Tagovailoa forfeiting $124 million of his contract, whereas medical retirement would allow him to collect the full amount.

 Analysis

 Reeves Wiedeman described the response to Tagovailoa's 2024 concussion and subsequent return to play as "The End of the NFL’s Concussion Crisis" in an article of the same title.
-He noted that despite increased coverage of and public awareness surrounding NFL play and CTE, that the league's popularity had increased, with revenue growing from $10 billion in 2012 to over $20 billion.
-This growth occurred alongside, rather than in opposition to, greater awareness of concussion risks, which included discoveries of 90% of examined former players' brains showing CTE, annual NFL concussion numbers increasing in recent years, and a limited ability for experts to diagnose CTE in living players.
+He noted that despite increased coverage of and public awareness surrounding NFL play and CTE, the league's popularity had increased, with revenue growing from $10 billion in 2012 to over $20 billion by 2024.
+This growth occurred alongside, rather than in opposition to, greater awareness of concussion risks, which included discoveries of 90% of examined former players' brains showing CTE, annual NFL concussion numbers increasing in recent years, and a limited ability for experts to diagnose CTE in living players suggesting that the numbers may be even higher than previously known.

-He remarked that the NFL allowing Tagovailoa to quickly return to play despite calls for his retirement to avoid further long-term neurological impacts represented the NFL's stance of informed consent rather than comprehensive prevention.
+Wiedeman remarked that the NFL allowing Tagovailoa to quickly return to play despite calls for his retirement to avoid further long-term neurological impacts represented the NFL's stance of informed consent rather than comprehensive prevention.
 Wiedeman described the approach as emphasizing player autonomy in decision-making and the acceptance of inherent risks in tackle football, while being transparent about known risks and focusing on reducing "avoidable" contact.
-He compared the general public's approach to the controversies as similar to the COVID-19 pandemic or climate change, where those who recognized the severity of the issue still emphasized "personal responsibility" towards NFL players rather than "collective action" by the NFL.
+He compared the general public's approach to the controversies as similar to the COVID-19 pandemic or climate change, where even those who recognized the severity of the issue still emphasized "personal responsibility" towards NFL players rather than "collective action" by the NFL.